cbspace/Chip-8-sem/README.md

 ANNN - SETI nnn - Sets I to the address NNN.

-BNNN - JMPV0 nnn - Jumps to the address NNN plus V0.
+BNNN - JMPV nnn - Jumps to the address NNN plus V0.

 CXNN - RAND x,nn - Sets VX to the result of a bitwise and operation on a random number (Typically: 0 to 255) and NN.